 — Review of Phase I ready BMB-101 and upcoming milestones —

-An archived replay of the presentation will be available on the Company’s website immediately following the conference and will be available for 90 days at: https://brightmindsbio.com/investors/.
+An archived replay of the presentation will be available on the Company’s website immediately following the conference at: https://brightmindsbio.com/investors/.

-Bright Minds further announces that in connection with the entry into three consulting agreements related to scientific services, the Company has issued an aggregate of 60,000 restricted share units of the Company (“RSUs”) pursuant to the Company’s RSU plan, anticipates issuing an additional 25,000 common shares in the capital of the Company (the “Common Shares”).
-The RSUs are subject to vesting provisions pursuant to which 25% will vest annually, commencing after one year of service, and all Common Shares will be placed in a voluntary escrow, with 25% being released annually, commencing on the one-year anniversary of service.
+Today, the Company also announced it has issued an aggregate of 100,000 restricted share units of the Company (“RSUs”) pursuant to the Company’s RSU plan and an aggregate 25,000 common shares in the capital of the Company at an issue price of $1.57 (the “Common Shares”) to certain members of its Board of Directors and Scientific Advisory Board.
+The RSUs are subject to vesting provisions pursuant to which 25% will vest annually, and all Common Shares will be placed in a voluntary escrow, with 25% being released annually.
+The Company also has buyback rights of the Common Shares.
 All securities issued are further subject to a hold period of four months and one day from the date of issuance.

 BMB-101, a 5-HT2C selective and biased agonist, has demonstrated compelling activity in a host of in-vitro and in-vivo non-clinical tests.
 Compared to Locaserin, BMB-101 exhibits strong Gq signaling coupled with minimal beta-arrestin recruitment.
 Mechanistically, Serotonin (5- Hydroxytryptamine, 5-HT) is a monoamine neurotransmitter widely expressed in the central nervous system, and drugs modulating 5-HT have made a major impact in mental health disorders.
 Central 5-HT systems have long been associated with the control of ingestive behavior and the modulation of behavioral effects of psychostimulants, opioids, alcohol and nicotine.
 Over the past decade, the various 5-HT receptor subtypes have been cloned and characterized.
 Results of clinical trials and animal studies indicate that 5-HT2C up receptor agonists may have therapeutic potential in the treatment of addiction by decreasing the intake of opioids as well as impulsive behavior that can escalate compulsive drug use.